Fantasy Warlord: Red Giant magazine

 Red Giant was a fantasy magazine published by Folio Works Ltd. which covered historical or fantasy wargamers, role-players, computer games, play by mail, or live role-playing.
-Unlike White Dwarf (WD) published by its competitor Games Workshop, Red Giant was not intend to support exclusively Fantasy Warlord or High Command games, but was a response to what Games Workshop and other editors did to the business, according to the company.
+Unlike White Dwarf (WD) published by its competitor Games Workshop, Red Giant was not intended to support exclusively Fantasy Warlord or High Command games, but was a response to what Games Workshop and other editors did to the business, according to the company.

 Just like White Dwarf did in early ages of its existence, Red Giant made room for many games, such as AD&D, Runequest, Call of Cthulhu, Warhammer Fantasy Role-play and many others.

 Actually, Red Giant was a sarcastic title, the exact opposite of White Dwarf, run by Games Workshop.
 In his first editorial, Tom Sage described WD as "[one of the] magazines exclusive to their product range."

 The magazine went out of print after only two issues.